 How Service Learning Promotes Inclusion for Students with Significant DisabilitiesMay 10, 2022

-What is service-learning, and how can it facilitate academic and social inclusion for students with severe and multiple disabilities?
+What is service-learning, and how can it facilitate academic and social inclusion for students with significant disabilities?
 Today’s post offers some answers from the book Educating Students with Severe and Multiple Disabilities, edited by Fred P. Orelove, Dick Sobsey, and Donna L. Gilles.
 Excerpted and adapted from a chapter by Alice Udvari-Solner, Katherine Ahlgren Bouchard, and Kiel Harell, this post touches on the benefits of service-learning and provides an example of what it might look like in a classroom.

 According to youth.gov, the U.S. government website that helps create, maintain, and strengthen effective youth programs, service-learning is “a teaching and learning strategy that connects academic curriculum to community problem-solving.”
 Studies have shown that the benefits of service-learning include improved character values, academic gains, stronger social-emotional skills, greater acceptance of cultural diversity, and a sense of connectedness to the school and the community.
 (See this post for a more in-depth exploration of the benefits.)